JaxGaussianProcesses/GPJax/docs/contributing.md

     $ pip install -r requirements-dev.txt
     ```

 5. Install the pre-commit hooks.
-Please **ensure you do this before
-    commiting any files**.

     ```bash
     $ pre-commit install
     ```
-    :::{attention}
+    :::{warning}
+    Please ensure you have done this before
+    commiting any files.
 If successful, this will print the following output
     `pre-commit installed at .git/hooks/pre-commit`.
     :::